Imagine having a tiring day at work and coming back home to relax. But as soon as you step in, you sweat on a nice breezy day.

 Let us see another scenario where you walk inside your house on a snowy day and immediately feel a very uncomfortable itch in the throat.

-Yes, these are real scenarios that many worldwide faces and are looking for a solution.
+Yes, these are real scenarios that many worldwide faces and are looking for a solution to.
 It can be very frustrating not to have a comfortable home to rest in.
 You may blame climate change, pollution, or your neighbors for this, but the real reason is that not many know of it.

-For a good night’s sleep, you can wear your most comfortable pajamas and lie down on your cushy mattress with a cozy blanket but still not fall asleep.
+For a good night’s sleep, you can wear your most comfortable pajamas and lie down on your comfy mattress with a cozy blanket but still not fall asleep.
 One of the reasons for this is the often overlooked moisture levels in the air.

 Ever found yourself coughing or having a stuffy nose as soon as you hit the bed.
 That is what humidity can do.
 Lower humidity in the room causes dry throats, and the nose irritates your throat.
-While too much humidity can cause allergies that can make you sneeze or give you a runny nose.
+While too much moisture can cause allergies that can make you sneeze or give you a runny nose.

 Still don’t believe this?
 If you have landed on this article, you will surely have heard about humidity affecting sleep.